ScDor/pyconil25/slides/loguru.md

 # Loguru

-Goal: write logs to a file with minimal setup
+write logs to a file with minimal setup

 <v-clicks>